Skip to main content

 (1)

-Using radians again and starting from 10.7° - 18° and increasing the difference from 7.3° to 7.68°
+Using radians again and starting from 10.7° to 18° and increasing the difference from 7.3° to 7.68°

-So between 10.313° (0.18 rad) and 18° (π÷10 rad) measures 73.9m.
+Between the numbers 10.313° (0.18 rad) and 18° (π ÷ 10 rad) measures 73.9 m.

 Between 18° and 10.7° it measures.

-So if you subtract 0.387°, a number which is 0.00675 rad from 0.18675 rad (10.7°) leaves 0.18 rad (10.313°) then add 73m you get an angle of 17.909°.
+So if you subtract 0.387°, a number which is 0.00675 rad, from 0.18675 rad (10.7°) leaves 0.18 rad (10.313°), then add 73 m, you get an angle of 17.909°.

 (2)

-Also, it is possible that it is 10.7° - 17.87° a difference of 7.17°, with this a width of 69m is created but with the 4m (1.455°) offset equates as 73m total length.
+It is possible that it is 10.7° - 17.87°, a difference of 7.17°.
+With this, a width of 69m is created, but with the 4m (1.455°) offset, it equates to a 73m total length.

 Conclusion

-The distance off Khufu's pyramid is 87.5m.
+The distance off Khufu's pyramid is 87.5 m.

 Or

-When using 10.437° - (π÷10)° which is derived from converting into feet, the Sphinx's measured length of 73m is produced. (with 73m equal to 240 ft).
+When using 10.437° - (π÷10)°, which is derived from converting into feet, the Sphinx's measured length of 73m is produced (with 73m equal to 240 ft).

 Assuming.

-If the angle is 18° then 86.50m would equal 1 less, implying the use of 17°.
+If the angle is 18°, then 86.50m would equal 1 less, implying the use of 17°.

-73 metres exactly is 239.4 ft, and converting into a year.
+73 metres exactly is 239.4 ft, and if converting into a year an angle of 7.12° would assume a year of 2612 BC.

-that the angles don't need measuring, and all that is required is distance 87.5m, 1.455° and 17° elevation.
+This then implies that from the ratio of numbers: (1 + (π ÷ 10)) = (1 + (π ÷ 10)).
+That the angles don't need measuring, and all that is required is a distance of 87.5 m, 1.455°, and a 17° elevation.

-The year would put it under Sneferu (this would not be far off accurate) with length playing a part in this number.
+The year 2612 BC would put it under Sneferu (this would not be far off accurate), with length playing a part in this number.
 As the Sphinx was not thought to be increased in size after the 17th dynasty, this measurement and build would suggest a dating of the 17th dynasty and later.
 Also, 0.523 and 1+0.523 were used as errors when arriving at this, something the Egyptians wouldn't do.
-Some invading force, possibly like the Greeks in 322 bc, might have implied this or maybe even later.
+Some invading force, possibly like the Greeks in 322 BC, might have implied this or maybe even later.
 They might have included the numbering as at the time there was doubt as to the build order.

 Theory